Supreme Court preserves access to abortion pill for now

 The drug has been approved for use in the U.S. since 2000 and more than 5 million people have used it.
 Mifepristone is used in combination with a second drug, misoprostol, in more than half of all abortions in the U.S.

-Justices Samuel Alito, the author of last year’s decision overturning Roe v.
-Wade, and Clarence Thomas voted to allow restrictions to take effect.
-No other justices commented.
+Two of the nine justices — Samuel Alito, the author of last year’s decision overturning Roe v.
+Wade, and Clarence Thomas — voted to allow restrictions to take effect, and Alito issued a four-page dissent.
+No other justices commented on the court’s one-paragraph order, and the court did not release a full vote breakdown.

+President Joe Biden praised the high court for keeping mifepristone available while the court fight continues.

+“The stakes could not be higher for women across America.
+I will continue to fight politically-driven attacks on women’s health.
+But let’s be clear — the American people must continue to use their vote as their voice, and elect a Congress who will pass a law restoring the protections of Roe v.
+Wade,” Biden said in a statement.

 The justices weighed arguments that allowing restrictions contained in lower-court rulings to take effect would severely disrupt the availability of mifepristone.